Modular armored aerial cable kit (MAACK)

 USC for MAACK: All-Purpose Optical Fiber Cables

 USC stands for Universal Cable, which means optical fiber cables with flexibility, strength, and robust optical characteristics in one design.
-The material composition includes an inner tube that contains optical elements, steel wires for strength and flexibility, and a plastic sheath to protect the components against various external influences.
+The material composition includes an inner tube that contains optical elements, steel wires for strength and flexibility, and a polymer sheath to protect the components against various external influences.
 It also gives the optical fiber cables more of a crush zone for harsh handling in the field.
 Dimensional and optical changes are available upon request.

 |Cable usage||Data Transm. & Sensing|